greenhamsam/fresh-jekyll/book.md

 <br/>

 ## About the book
+_We never get an instruction manual about how money works.
+We never have to pass a test to get our Money Licence before we can take a new credit card for a drive.
+Most of what we learn about money comes from advertising or from other people who know as little as we do.
+No wonder we make such basic mistakes.
+No wonder we feel disempowered and scared.
+No wonder so many of us just decide to stick our heads in the damn sand and never deal with it._

 Money dork Sam Beckbessinger tells it to you straight: how to take control of your money to take control of your life.
 You’ll learn:

 - How to trick your dumb brain into saving more, without giving up fun